zpbappi/zpbappi.github.io/_posts/2016-03-09-multi-currency-generic-money-in-csharp.md

 using Money = Money<decimal>;
 {% endhighlight %}

-Then, you will be able to use it in a simplified for as:
+Then, you will be able to use it in a simplified form as:
 {% highlight csharp %}
 var m1 = new Money(42m, "USD");
 var m2 = new Money(100m, "AUD");